SavanJ-Saji/savanjsaji.github.io/reactfolio-master/README.md

 ## 📁 Folder structure

--   `/public`: publicly accessible contents (ex: images, media).
+-   `/public`: publicly accessible content (ex: images, media).
 -   `/src`: all the components used in this project.
-    -   `/src/components/`: each reusable components of each pages.
+    -   `/src/components/`: each reusable component of each page.
     -   `/src/data`: configurations of the web app.
-    -   `/src/pages`: pages that include in the web app.
+    -   `/src/pages`: pages that are included in the web app.

 ## ⚙️ Configurations

-Since this is a public and open source project, you can make any changes to it.
+Since this is a public and open-source project, you can make any changes to it.
 If you are a ReactJS developer you can do it easily.
 But if you are a beginner, I have extracted the configurable data into a single directory, so you can edit the files in that directory to configure the entire web application.

 Directory: `/src/data/`

 -   `user.js`

-    From this you can change the content of each page of the web application.
+    From this, you can change the content of each page of the web application.

 -   `articles.js`

-    From this you can add your articles to the web application.
+    From this, you can add your articles to the web application.

     Instructions:

-    -   Add new article
+    -   Add a new article

-        1. Create a new function starts with `article_`.
-For example you can add new function named `article_3`.
+        1. Create a new function starting with `article_`.
+For example, you can add a new function named `article_3`.

         2. Then add the data accordingly.

-            - Add `<React.Fragment>` tag and it's closing tags in body.
+            - Add the `<React.Fragment>` tag and its closing tags in the body.
-            - In React there has no keyword `class`, so you should use `className` to define html classes.
+            - In React there is no keyword `class`, so you should use `className` to define html classes.

-            ```js
+            ``` js
             function article_3() {
             	return {
             		date: "7 May 2023",